WouterServaes/FlowfieldResearchProject/README.md

 ### Focusing on a specific flow field <a name="focus"></a>
 You can focus on a flowfield by sliding the slider in the ImGui menu on the right.
 This will highlight all the agents following this flow field and the goal this flow field is "flowing" to.

+## Frameworkd <a name="framework"></a>
+For this project I used the Elite Engine framework, authors of this framework are Matthieu Delaere and Thomas Goussaert.
+Provided during the course.

 ## End <a name="end"></a>
 I hope I explained my implementation of flow fields good enough.
 If you have any questions, shoot.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/wouterservaes-dae/).
-I am sorry for not adding any pictures, just imagine 5000 agents all going to their own goal in a 500x500 world :).

-For this project I used the Elite Engine framework, authors of this framework are Matthieu Delaere and Thomas Goussaert.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/wouterservaes-dae/)!